Herons are a family of migratory birds found in many regions, including Virginia.

 The Yellow-crowned Night Heron (Nyctanassa violacea) is a species of heron that typically resides along the coasts, in wetlands, and near waterways in the eastern United States and parts of northern Mexico.

 It has been seen as far south as Panama.
-It can often be found in Virginia during the summer months near salt marshes, sandy beaches, and estuaries.
+During the summer months, it can often be found in Virginia near salt marshes, sandy beaches, and estuaries.

 The Yellow-crowned Night Heron measures an average of 16-25 inches long with a wingspan of up to 41 inches and can weigh up to 1.5 pounds.

-They have an angular crest on the head which can sometimes give them the appearance of having two sets of eyes; this feature inspired their scientific name meaning “twin gaze.”
+They have an angular crest on the head, which can sometimes give them the appearance of having two sets of eyes; this feature inspired their scientific name, “twin gaze.”

-They feed primarily on crabs, fish, worms, and other aquatic animals, including mollusks and tadpoles, scooped up with their long bill or hunted intently at night using their large eyesight to spot movement in shallow waters.
+They feed primarily on crabs, fish, worms, and other aquatic animals, including mollusks and tadpoles, which they scoop up with their long bill or hunt intently at night, using their large eyesight to spot movement in shallow waters.

-When spotted during the day, they usually carry small branches or twigs in search of building materials or nesting sites.
+When spotted during the day, they usually carry small branches or twigs for building materials or nesting sites.

 Nests are made from sticks that are commonly seen shaped into circular platforms located high up 10-50 ft within trees near water sources like rivers or along sandy beach areas where they may share a habitat with other types of herons such as Great Blue Herons and Black-Crowned Night Herons making colonies several hundred nests large come a breeding season when numbers swell before decreasing once more as migration begins late summer autumn again for most of these species.